youwen5/web/routes/writing/+anatomy-of-a-nixos-module.typ

 The parameters provided to each module include `lib`, the nixpkgs standard library, `pkgs`, the package set of the system, and `config`, an AttrSet representing the final configuration of the system after all modules evaluate.
-There are other parameters, but we won’t mention them here.
+There are other parameters, but we won't mention them here.

 #btw[
   What about home-manager? home-manager modules heavily mimic NixOS